 GFW Technical Review 07 – Active Probing

-So far, we have modeled GFW as a passive censor: it observes network traffic as it flows through the network, performs DPI, and blocks connections based on what it sees.
-But this is only part of GFW’s arsenal.
-To improve detection accuracy, GFW takes a more aggressive approach: it actively initiates connections and sends probing packets to suspicious servers – those it suspects of hosting circumvention services like Shadowsocks.
-By observing how these servers respond, GFW can gain insights that passive observation alone cannot provide.
+So far, we have modeled the GFW as a passive censor: it observes traffic as it flows through, performs DPI, and blocks connections based on what it sees.
+But this is only part of the GFW’s arsenal.
+To improve detection accuracy, the GFW takes a more aggressive approach: it initiates its own connections and sends probing packets to servers suspected of hosting circumvention services like Shadowsocks.
+By observing how these servers respond, the GFW can gain insights that passive observation alone cannot provide.

 The Firewall Talks Back

-Active probing addresses this problem by adding a verification step.
-When GFW’s passive analysis flags a suspicious connection, it records the server’s IP address and port.
-Then, from machines under its control, GFW initiates its own connection to that server and attempts to interact with it.
-If the server responds in a way that confirms it is running a circumvention service, GFW adds it to the blocklist.
+Active probing adds a verification step.
+When the GFW’s passive analysis flags a suspicious connection, it records the server’s IP address and port.
+Then, from machines under its control, the GFW opens its own connection to that server and tries to interact with it.
+If the server responds in a way that confirms a circumvention service, the GFW adds it to the blocklist.

-The key insight is this: while the Shadowsocks protocol is obfuscated, the server’s behavior is not.
-This active probing behavior was first documented around 2012, when GFW began probing servers suspected of running Tor.
-It has since been extended to target a wide range of circumvention protocols.
+The key insight: while the Shadowsocks protocol is obfuscated, the server’s behavior is not.
+Active probing was first documented around 2012, when the GFW began targeting servers suspected of running Tor.
+It has since been extended to a wide range of circumvention protocols.

 The Probing Infrastructure

-GFW operates its probing infrastructure at remarkable scale.
+The GFW operates its probing infrastructure at remarkable scale.
 In an experiment conducted in 2019, researchers received over 50,000 probing attempts originating from more than 12,000 unique IP addresses.
 These addresses predominantly belonged to two Autonomous Systems: AS4837 (CHINA169-BACKBONE) and AS4134 (CHINANET-BACKBONE), though probes from other ASes were also observed.
-Given GFW’s distributed architecture, it is likely that rather than operating a single nationwide probing infrastructure, each regional component of GFW runs its own active probing system.
+Given the GFW’s distributed architecture, each regional component likely runs its own probing system rather than sharing a single nationwide one.

-The timing and frequency of active probes vary significantly.
-When probing is triggered for a particular Shadowsocks server, GFW typically sends multiple probes.
-The first probe can arrive in under a second after the initial suspicious traffic, though it may also come much later.
-Over 50% of initial probes arrive within one minute, with the majority received within 20 minutes.
+Timing and frequency vary significantly.
+When probing is triggered for a particular Shadowsocks server, the GFW typically sends multiple probes.
+The first can arrive in under a second after the initial suspicious traffic, though it may also come much later.
+Over 50% of initial probes arrive within one minute, the majority within 20.
 Follow-up probes mostly arrive within one hour, though some have been observed as late as 10 hours after the initial trigger.

 Probing Shadowsocks